Skip to Content

 Oak

-Oak is known for having visible ‘rays’ — these are cellular structures that run perpendicular to the grain of the wood, appearing as flecks or waves.
+Oak is known for having visible โraysโ — these are cellular structures that run perpendicular to the wood’s grain, appearing as flecks or waves.

-Quarter-sawn White Oak displays this feature beautifully, thanks to the way the planks are cut.
-Quarter-sawn White Oak is a traditional choice for mission style or arts and crafts tabletops.
+Quarter-sawn White Oak displays this feature beautifully, thanks to how the planks are cut.
+Quarter-sawn White Oak is a traditional choice for mission-style or arts and crafts tabletops.

 Bottom line: Oakwood balances cost and durability, making it the best overall choice for tabletops.